 It is important that you always keep going at the horse from the side.
 It is difficult, BUT NOT IMPOSSIBLE, for a horse to defend sideways AND attack.
 They *usually* go at it face to face.
 If you use enough vigor and enthusiasm he will move away to face you if he decides to continue and you just go to the side and scream and light him up.
 When his challenges are defeated it will begin to dawn on him that he isn't able to take the leadership position because nothing works.

 You always want to leave him with the option of calling it off.
 If you decide to take on a horse like this don't be the one to call it off.

 Now then, regarding his physical issues...

-Nothing against vets, but they tend to diagnose what they deal with every day.
+Nothing against vets, but they tend to diagnose what they deal with every day and very few people take their horse to the vet and say, "He seems to have a stiff neck."
 Your horse may very well have some soundness issues regardless of what your vet says.
 I have uncovered so many vet overlooked problems that I take nothing for granted.

 Click here to check out my very reasonably priced DVD inventory covering many of the subjects featured on my site's pages in greater depth.

 Back To Top